markkuko/lippu-api-java/README.md

 make test_setup
 ```
 It will generate the lippu-test virtualenv and installs
 required python packages for it.
-The you can run
+Then you can run
-the tests (start the lippu service before running tests):
+the tests (start the lippu service before running tests
+and make user the *tests/env.json* has correct address
+in the *base_url*):
 ```
 make test
 ```